Maluku Islands: Climate

-Central and southern Maluku Islands experience the dry monsoon between October to March and the wet monsoon from May to August, which is the reverse of the rest of Indonesia.
+Central and southern Maluku Islands experience the dry monsoon between October and March and the wet monsoon from May to August, which is the reverse of the rest of Indonesia.
 The dry monsoon's average maximum temperature is 30 C while the wet's average maximum is 23 C. Northern Maluku has its wet monsoon from December to March in line with the rest of Indonesia.
-Each island group have their own climatic variations, and the larger islands tend to have drier coastal lowlands and their mountainous hinterlands are wetter.
+Each island group has its climatic variations, and the larger islands tend to have drier coastal lowlands and their mountainous hinterlands are wetter.